The Student’s Guide to Financial Aid and the FAFSA

 What is financial aid?
 Do you have to pay back financial aid?
 And how can you ensure you get enough aid for college?

-By filing the Free Application for Federal Student Aid, or FAFSA as it's more commonly known, new and returning students can access a variety of funding sources for college, such as grants, federal work-study, and loans.
+The Free Application for Federal Student Aid, or FAFSA as it’s more commonly known, is an application that allows new and returning students to access various sources — including grants, federal work-study, and loans — to fund their college experience.

 This guide covers everything you need to know about paying for higher education, with step-by-step instructions on how to get financial aid using the FAFSA.

 The FAFSA is used by national, state, and local government agencies, as well as by universities and private organizations, to award both federal and nonfederal aid to students.
-This aid includes loans, grants, scholarships, and federal work-study.
+This aid includes loans, grants, scholarships, and federal work-study funds.

-By filing the FAFSA, you can offset some of these costs and avoid graduating with hefty amounts of debt.
-What's more, the FAFSA comes with zero risk: You don't need to pay a fee to apply and don't have to accept any aid you're awarded if you don't want to.
+You can potentially offset some or all of these costs and avoid graduating with hefty amounts of debt by filing your FAFSA.
+What’s more, the FAFSA comes with zero risk: You don’t need to pay a fee to apply and don’t have to accept any aid you’re awarded if you don’t want to.

 What Are the 5 Types of Financial Aid for College?